 Alex Rushmer is a genius.
 Go and eat his food now, while you can get a table.
 Service is really friendly, the atmosphere is fantastic, and the food is beautiful.
 And don't even think about ordering the lemon tart over the sticky toffee bread and butter pudding.

-Midsummer House is the obvious choice for Cambridge dining excellence.
+Finally, although I've never been, Midsummer House is the obvious choice for Cambridge dining excellence.
 With two Michelin stars, it has received rave reviews, and chef Daniel Clifford recently made it through to the final of Great British Menu with his amazing and inspired deconstructed modern dishes.
-It hurts me that this restaurant is literally 200 yards from my house, but I have never managed to get there.
+It hurts me that this restaurant is literally 200 yards from my family's house, but I have never managed to get there.
 One day, perhaps.
 If you're looking to splurge, the food is apparently amazing and the service faultless.
-Set lunch starts at £40 for three courses, going up to £95 for the 'Taste of Midsummer' menu (that's without the optional accompanying wines).